Positions of Trust

 - NEVER use your influence over a child for your own interests.

-Physical contact is recommended only in support of the following purposes:
+- Physical contact is recommended only in support of the following purposes, and should only be carried out by appropriately qualified staff:

 - Remember that interpretations of touching will be affected by factors such as cultural differences, religious implications, relative age or sexual orientation.